rajarshiroychowdhury/rajarshiroychowdhury.github.io/_pages/resources.md

 nav: false
 nav_order: 4
 ---
-###### :computer: The following lists some of the open source power system tools that might be helpful for students and academic researchers.
+###### :computer: The following lists some of the open source power system tools that might be helpful for students and academic researchers (If you are working in the industry, you will probably not need any of these!).

 1. Power System Dynamics, DAE modeling, simulation, and control: [ANDES](https://github.com/curent/andes)
 2. Steady state power flow simulation and optimization for MATLAB and Octave: [MATPOWER](https://github.com/MATPOWER/matpower)